Greetings Members, Supporters, Friends, and Protectors;

 In the past several years, Americans have come to fully appreciate the efforts of our first responders.

 Our membership is made of individuals, fire and police departments, businesses and non-profits.
 We have been able to raise the benefit pay-out by increasing our individual memberships and introducing a business level membership opportunity.
-Just recently we have received several grants from various foundations.

 The annual membership fee of $100 has not changed since the Minnesota 100 Club has been in existence and remains fully tax deductible.
 We’re sure you’ll agree that this membership amount serves as a small token of support for those who risk life and limb to protect our families and ourselves on a daily basis.
 You will find our membership application available on this web site.
 I hope you will take a minute to renew your membership online or complete and mail yours back today.
 By doing so, YOU too are “Helping to Protect the Protectors.”

 We are honored to have given out $611,000 to families or persons from around the state since 1972.
 During those years we have been able to raise the benefit pay-out amount from $1,000 to $15,000 per family.

 In order to increase membership, stay in touch with many members and friends, and to share our common interest of “Protecting the Protectors”, every year in April we host our Annual Fire, Law Enforcement, EMS, and Corrections Officers Dinner at the historic Jax Cafe.

 Again, continue to look under news and events for more information on the Minnesota 100 Club.
 I hope you will consider joining us at our annual fundraiser dinner, and will pass the word on to your family and friends, as you don’t have to be a member to attend.
 And who doesn’t like to have a great meal at Jax?

 If you should have any questions please do not hesitate to contact us.

 John Derus, President